Make Bigger Synths by Using Unison

 Using previously made presets found within numerous VST synthesizers is always helpful.
-But you should not be afraid to experiment if you’re genuinely interested in advancing in music production.
-Even a simple sawtooth wave, which sounds flat and dull at the beginning, can be turned into something massive by using Unison.
+But you should not be afraid to experiment if you're genuinely interested in advancing in music production.
+Even a simple sawtooth wave, which sounds flat and dull initially, can be turned into something massive using Unison.
 Find out how.

 Utilizing Unison

-After making a melody, I think you would agree that the initial sounding preset sounds pretty flat and lifeless.
+After making a melody, you would agree that the initial sounding preset sounds flat and lifeless.

 ~Melody with Initial Preset

 Nevertheless, in the oscillator section, you will see several parameters.
-Let’s start by increasing unison up to a maximum of 16 voices.
-Now we can hear that the sound has consequently gained some stereo width in comparison to the previous audio example.
+Let's start by increasing Unison to a maximum of 16 voices.
+Now, we can hear that the sound has consequently gained some stereo width compared to the previous audio example.

 ~Melody with Increased Unison Voices

-Subsequently, I will turn up the next parameter in line, which is ”detune”.
+Subsequently, I will turn up the following parameter in line "detune."
 Detune will slightly change the fine-tuning for every of the 16 multiplied voices and amplify the unison effect to the maximum.
-Also, Serum has a nice graphical representation of the voices multiplying, which you can see in the picture below.
+Also, Serum has an excellent graphical representation of the voice bearing, which you can see in the picture below.

 ~Melody with Increased Unison Voice + Detune

-To polish the sound further, I will process it with a reverb and a bit of compression.
-In conclusion, you can now hear how easy it was to make a big sounding lead in just a few simple steps we went thru.
+To polish the sound further, I will process it with a reverb and some compression.
+In conclusion, you can now hear how easy it was to make a big-sounding lead in just a few simple steps we went through.

 ~Full Processed Sound